Skip to main content

 3. Understand and talk about different learning styles.

-4. Have confidence in using different training techniques.
+4. Have confidence in using different learning techniques.

-Outcome: The benefit of this module ensures teaching skills, which in the future could lead to careers such as Training leads, Teachers or Professors and Academics.
+Outcome: The benefit of this module ensures teaching skills, which in the future could lead to careers such as trainers, teachers or professors and academics.
 All skills worthy of any CV.

 You can download a session plan and PowerPoint to help deliver the module.